AlexLlanesQuevedo/Tareas-Proyectos_BioinfRepro2020/presentacion_taller/presentacion.md

 ##### Phylogenetic analyses were performed by using Maximum Likelihood (ML) and Bayesian inference (BI) approaches with RAxML and MrBayes v3.2.5
 ![](https://github.com/AlexLlanesQuevedo/Tareas-Proyectos_BioinfRepro2020/blob/master/presentacion_taller/final.png)

-##### For evaluating the extant and directionality of hybridization events among taxa we employed and compared three different approaches including Maximum Likelihood and Bayesian inference: Patterson’s D tests, Phylonet and TreeMix analyses.
+##### For evaluating the extant and direction of hybridization events among taxa we will employ and compare three different approaches including Maximum Likelihood and Bayesian inference: Patterson’s D tests, Phylonet and TreeMix analyses.
 ![](https://github.com/AlexLlanesQuevedo/Tareas-Proyectos_BioinfRepro2020/blob/master/presentacion_taller/mapt3.png)